What Is Cable Stitch Knitting

 Basic Cable Stitch Knitting

 Rope or standard cables are the most basic cables to knit.
-The stitches are crosses predictably up a single column of stitches.
+The stitches are crossed predictably up a single column of stitches.

 - If you want to make a cable that looks like it’s twisting to the left, you hold your suspended stitches in front of your work while you knit from the LH needle.
 Instructions for this type of cable will read something like this – Sl 3 sts to CN (cable needle), hold in front, k3, k3 from CN.

 - If you want to make a cable that twists to the right, hold the suspended stitches at the back of your work.
 Instructions for this type of cable should read something like this – Sl 3 sts to CN, hold in back, k3, k3 from CN.

 You could see abbreviations something like this – C3F and C3B.
 The C before the number tells you that these stitches are cable stitches.
 The number tells you how many stitches are involved in this particular maneuver.
 The F or B indicates whether you should suspend or hold the stitches to the front or to the back of your work.

 Luckily you don’t need to cross stitches on every row when you are cable stitch knitting.
 The row on which the stitches are crossed over each other is called a turning row.